Production3000/mvp3000esp/doc/sensor_module.md

  *  [noise.ino](/examples/sensor/noise/noise.ino): The generated 'data' has more or less deterministic noise patterns.
 It can be used to better understand the noisy output of a real sensor.

 ### <a name='RealSensorBreakouts'></a>Real Sensor Breakouts

+The real world examples are demonstrating implementations only.
+Please know what you do before using the data output.

  *  [BME680](/examples/sensor/bme680/bme680.ino): Environmental sensor measuring temperature, humidity, pressure, and air resistance.
  *  HX711 load cell amplifier: weight. (planned)